-Guatemala’s Fuego volcano erupts, killing at least 25
+Guatemala’s Fuego volcano erupts, killing at least 62 but death toll expected to rise

-“Not everyone escaped, I think they were buried,” Consuelo Hernandez said in a video released by CONRED.
-“We saw the lava was pouring through the corn fields and we ran toward a hill.”
+At least 15 people have been hospitalized, including 12 children — some of whom suffered severe burns, the nation’s health ministry said.

+Volcanic ash has already stretched across a 12-mile radius, and winds could carry the cloud even farther, officials said.

-Hernandez told officials from the disaster agency that some of her relatives were buried.
+Survivor Consuelo Hernandez told the disaster agency some of her relatives were buried.
 Images from the scene showed a firefighter weeping.

+“Not everyone escaped, I think they were buried,” Hernandez said in a video released by CONRED, the government agency for disaster reduction.
+“We saw the lava was pouring through the corn fields, and we ran toward a hill.”

-Guatemala’s President Jimmy Morales declared three days of national mourning.
+Guatemala’s President Jimmy Morales has declared three days of national mourning.

 Authorities urged residents living near the volcano to evacuate immediately, and warned some in Chimaltenango, Sacatepequez and Escuintla states to watch out for volcanic rocks and ash.

-Residents were told to avoid roads close to the volcano and ensure water is not contaminated.
+Residents were told to avoid roads close to the volcano and make sure water is not contaminated.

-At least 15 people have been hospitalized, including 12 children, some of whom suffered severe burns, the health ministry said.

-The eruption officially ended late Sunday, according to the Guatemala’s National Institute of Seismology, Vulcanology, Meteorology and Hydrology.
+The eruption officially ended late Sunday, said Guatemala’s National Institute of Seismology, Vulcanology, Meteorology and Hydrology.

 “The eruption … is reaching its end with 14.763 feet of ash and weak-to-moderate explosions and incandescence in its crater,” it said in a statement.

 But it warned there could be new eruptions, and residents in the surrounding areas should be on alert for mudslides containing volcanic material.

-Volcanic ash had spread in a 12-mile radius and winds could carry the cloud even farther, officials said.
+Pyroclastic flows can race down a volcano at hundreds of kilometers per hour — much faster than people or even cars.

+To make matters worse in Guatemala, “villages are right on the foothills of the mountain,” CNN meteorologist Ivan Cabrera said.
+“So they had no time (to escape).”

-‘Ring of fire
+‘Ring of fire’

 Guatemala is situated on the “Ring of Fire,” an area of intense seismic activity.